Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

   caption: "Feedforward neural net"
 ) <feedforward-net>

-During training, the network adjusts the weights of connections between neurons to minimize the difference between predicted outputs and actual targets, often using techniques such as backpropagation and gradient descent.
+During training, the network adjusts the weights of connections between neurons to minimize the loss function, which quantifies the difference between predicted outputs and actual targets.
+This process often involves techniques such as backpropagation and gradient descent to iteratively reduce the loss.
-FNNs can learn complex patterns and relationships within data.
+By doing so, FNNs can learn complex patterns and relationships within data, enabling them to perform a wide range of tasks with high accuracy.
-Various techniques, such as dropout and weight decay, can be employed to mitigate this issue and improve the generalization performance of the network.
-FNNs offer flexibility and scalability, allowing them to handle diverse datasets and tasks effectively.
-For additional information see @russellArtificialIntelligenceModern2021.
+For additional information, see @russellArtificialIntelligenceModern2021.

 === Convolutional Neural Network
 A Convolutional Neural Network (CNN) is a specialized artificial neural network primarily used for image recognition, classification, and computer vision tasks.